 Infectious diseases are a leading cause of death worldwide, particularly in low- and middle-income countries.
 According to the World Health Organization (WHO), three of the top ten causes of death worldwide in 2016 were due to infectious diseases, accounting for approximately 5.7 million deaths worldwide.
 In low-income countries, five of the top ten causes of death were due to infectious diseases.

-We apply our research and development resources, expertise and technology to identifying potential products that would address unmet needs in the treatment of infectious diseases, such as HIV, hepatitis C virus (HCV) and drug-resistant bacteria.
-We are also involved in a number of product-development partnerships and research collaborations to further develop treatments to address those diseases, as well as neglected tropical diseases (NTDs) and tuberculosis (TB).
+We apply our research and development resources, expertise and technology to identifying potential products that would address unmet needs in the treatment of infectious diseases.
+We have multiple programs that span discovery through late-stage development.
+We are also involved in a number of product-development partnerships and research collaborations to further develop treatments to address infectious diseases, including NTDs, malaria, and tuberculosis (TB).

 Beyond our in-house research and engagement with external partners to address infectious diseases, we continue to seek new ways in which we can contribute expertise and resources to these disease areas.

 As a company, we have enormous experience in inventing antivirals and vaccines.
 We, and many other biopharmaceutical companies, are actively engaged in scientific efforts to help find solutions to the COVID-19 pandemic.
 This pandemic underscores the need for our company and our industry to continue to invest in research for the greatest health threats.

 Our company has partnered with the Bill & Melinda Gates Foundation and a consortium of life-sciences companies to accelerate the development, manufacture and delivery of vaccines, diagnostics and treatments for COVID-19.

 Read more about our response to COVID-19.